China's shadow banking adapts and grows as rules tighten

 The variance between the two regulators can mean different treatment for financial companies with the same parent firm.

-Some of the larger brokerages selling investment products are parts of larger groups that also own banks, such as Everbright Securities and Everbright Bank , and CITIC Securities and China CITIC Bank.
+Some of the larger brokerages selling investment products are parts of larger groups that also own banks, such as Everbright Securities (601788.SS) and Everbright Bank (601818.SS), and CITIC Securities (600030.SS) and China CITIC Bank (601998.SS).
 A CITIC spokesperson did not comment for this story, and calls to the Everbright Group were not answered.

 Banks are limited to offering depositors a maximum 3.3 percent annual rate, whereas brokerages, trust funds, fund management firms and other non-bank financial institutions can offer products with higher returns.